For nearly two decades, the Indian Buisness Association (“IBA”) has served the nationwide Indo-American Community.

 Help shape public policy through active participation in the state, local and national public process.

-Support local charities and other humanitarian causes.
+Support charities and other humanitarian causes.

-Assimilate the Indian community into mainstream America, while preserving our heritage, history, culture, and traditions.
+Integrate the Indian community into mainstream America, while preserving our heritage, history, culture, and traditions.

 Protect the civil rights of the Indian Americans and other minority communities across the country.